Expertise in 529 Savings and College Planning

 In an environment of rising tuition costs for both public and private universities, planning in advance to pay for college is arguably more important now than ever before.
 Fortunately, investing in a state-sponsored 529 Plan allows you to set aside funds for future college costs.
 529 Plans have no income limitations or age restrictions, making them feasible options for most financial profiles.

 Advantages of 529 Plans

 First and most notably, 529 Plans provide tax advantages.
 Investments in 529 Plans (named after Section 529 of the Internal Revenue Code) grow federal and state income tax free.
-Additionally, contributions of up to $5,000 per year by individual or $10,000 a per year by a married couple to a New York 529 Plan are deductible in state income tax, adding an extra tax incentive.
+Additionally, contributions of up to $5,000 per year by individual or $10,000 a per year by a married couple to a 529 Plan are deductible in state income tax, adding an extra tax incentive.
 Because of the tax advantages offered, the 529 Plan is a great way for parents or grandparents to shelter inheritance money from estate taxes and contribute substantial amounts to a student’s college fund.

 Secondly, the beneficiary of a 529 Plan is changeable.
 In the case that the original beneficiary does not use the funds for whatever reason, the accumulated value of the 529 Plan may be transferred to another beneficiary.
 While there are penalties on withdrawing from a 529 Plan for non-qualified expenses (not education related), this extra degree of freedom alleviates the risks of investing.